-The School of Psychology offers PSYC1001 and PSYC1002 in the University's intensive Summer School session from January to February.
-Students have the opportunity to accelerate their program, catch up a failed subject or study subjects outside their current program.
+The School of Psychology offers PSYC1001 and PSYC1002 in the University's intensive Summer School session from January to the end of February.
+Students have the opportunity to accelerate their program, catch up a failed subject, or study subjects outside their current program.

 - Are Psychology 1001 and 1002 offered in Winter School?

 - How do I apply to study psychology in Summer School?